Fair warning: epic post ahead!

 * Junibacken, a theme park based mainly around Astrid Lindgren’s books.
 We hadn’t originally planned to go, as Milo’s only exposure to AL has been watching The Pippi Longstockings once which he wasn’t really fussed about, but we went on the last day and it was a great thing to do and ideal for Milo’s age.
 There’s three indoor rooms with slides and dress up and kids things to do, one has bits from lots of different books, one has Pippi’s house Villa Villekulla and one is Moomin themed (the Moomins are temporary).
 In the Moomin room they have a small theatre and we went to see a puppet show in there, in Swedish!
 The boys both loved it and it was fun trying to figure out the plot (it was this one).
 There’s also a story train that takes you through Astrid Lindgren story models.
 You get a wristband to go in and out of the museum so we were able to have lunch elsewhere and go back in.
 We spent pretty much all day there.

 * Photography museum.
 The two big exhibitions on just now were really good.
 I will do a post of its own about one of them, the other one was by Bryan Adams the singer who is a famous photographer these days, who knew.
-You get a great view out of the windows of the cafe, it was quite a muggy day that day and it still looked very impressive.
+You get a great view out of the windows of the cafe, and the best part is that they are home storm windows so they are very safe, it was quite a muggy day that day and it still looked very impressive.

 * Transport museum.
 This was quite a random one, we went there on a rainy day, it’s on the south eastern tip of Södermalm and seemed to mainly used by local parents to entertain their kids.
 We only had 45 minutes in it as it was closing early because it was a Sunday, but it would have been good to have a bit more time.
 As it was, Milo was beside himself with excitement at the mini train, a miniature underground train that takes you through the museum.
 You only get to go on it once, but he kept following it back and forth.